KubeRocketCI/docs/docs/operator-guide/project-management-and-reporting/install-reportportal.md

 5. After the rabbitmq pod gets the status Running, you need to configure the RabbitMQ memory threshold

     ```bash
-    kubectl -n edp exec -it rabbitmq-0 -- rabbitmqctl set_vm_memory_high_watermark 0.8
+    kubectl -n krci exec -it rabbitmq-0 -- rabbitmqctl set_vm_memory_high_watermark 0.8
     ```

 ## Elasticsearch Installation

 To install Elasticsearch, follow the steps below:

-1. Use `edp` namespace from the MinIO installation.
+1. Use `krci` namespace from the MinIO installation.

 2. Add a chart repository: